 - (1) BDR/30% Structures Plans

-- (2) 60% Structures Plans
+- (2) 60% Substructure Submittal / 60% Structures Plans

-- (a) (Foundation submittal for all Structures and full submittal)

-- (b) (Full submittal for Category 2 or unusual structures only)

 - (3) 90% Structures Plans

-(4) 100% Structures Plans
+- (4) 100% Structures Plans

 These reviews should be coordinated with the phase reviews of the roadway plans.
 Submit the latest set of structural plans with the Phase II roadway plans submittal.
 This joint submittal at Phase II roadway plans review is to ensure that roadway and bridge structures plans are consistent; i.e., widths, superelevation transitions, vertical and horizontal alignment, and work zone traffic control agree.
 The precise number and type of plans submittals depends on the complexity of the design and the sensitivity of the project.
 Each submittal must include written responses to the comments received on the previous submittal.